Quantum Wavespace Theory

 What Quantum Wavespace Theory Is Not

-QWST does not compete with established physical theories—it explains why they work.
+QWST is not an alternative to the Standard Model, quantum mechanics, special relativity, or general relativity.
+It does not compete with established physical theories — it explains why they work.
 QWST provides a deeper, more primitive foundation from which these theories emerge as effective limits.
-Their mathematical form and empirical success are preserved, while their origin is traced to underlying wave and boundary dynamics.
+Their mathematical form and empirical success are preserved; their origin is traced to underlying wave and boundary dynamics.
+The Dirac equation, Maxwell’s equations, and the Einstein field equations are unmodified within their established domains of validity.

 QWST is not packaging existing physics in a new mathematical language.